Sryborg/Which-model-/README.md

-# Which model do I use?
+# Which model should I use?

 TL;DR;